 Malevolence has #% reduced Mana Reservation for quality of life i.e. a bigger mana pool (soulrend eats mana).

 For the belt you'll want to run a Bated Breath, it provides quite some ES, the very comfortable 50% increased Energy Shield Recharge Rate mod, and a little bit of damage on top.
 By far the best option for a very small price.
-The only way you can improve this slot is really a mirror-worthy stygian vise, so this slot is pretty much fixed.
+The only way you can improve this slot is really a mirror-worthy stygian vise or a Headhunter, so this slot is pretty much fixed.